Bolivia Adventure

 Recommended Personal Gear:

-• Sleeping Bag (optional).
-At high altitudes, all lodging facilities offer you a pile of blankets so you won’t be cold at night.
+- Sleeping Bag (optional).
+All lodging facilities offer a pile of blankets at high altitudes so you won’t be cold at night.
 But this pile is significantly heavy (at least for myself).
 I feel more comfortable in a down sleeping bag.

 How to Adjust to Altitude